Frequently Asked Questions about Eligibility

-- Women who have had a baby in the past six months
+- Women who had a baby within the last six months

-- Parents, step-parents, guardians, and foster parents of infants and children under the age of 5.
+- Parents, step-parents, guardians, and foster parents of infants and children up to their 5th birthday

-- U.S. citizenship is not a requirement for eligibility.
+- You need to live in Texas.
+WIC provides services in every county and U.S. citizenship is not a requirement for eligibility.

 If you meet the income and nutrition requirements:

-- Infants and children can stay on WIC until 5 years of age.
+- Infants and children can stay on WIC up to their 5th birthday.

-- Women who are pregnant receive WIC food benefits for the duration of their pregnancy.
+- Women who are pregnant receive WIC food benefits until the end of their pregnancy.

 - Women who are exclusively or mostly breastfeeding receive WIC food benefits until their baby is 1 year old.